danielward27/flowjax/docs/getting_started.rst

    >>> normals.shape
    ()

-We can then vectorize the log probability computation over these parameters:
+We can then vectorize the log probability computation over these parameters

 .. doctest::